Kepai39/CST8916_Daigle_Catherine-Assignment2-41175118/README.md

 ![Analytics Stream Query](./screenshots/analytics-stream1.png)

 Changing Analyzation screen query, this query specifies that only Unsafe ice conditions are logged and stored into the container.  unsafe conditions are as follows:  Ice thickness is < 5, Surface Temperature > 0, Snow Accumulation > 3, or External Temperature > 0.
+We chose > 0 degrees celsius as an unsafe condition for both temperature and surface temperature since ice melts above the freezing point.
 ![Creating Stream Analytics Job Query](./screenshots/AnalyzingStreamSQLQueryWarn.png)